 - 6. Name any three major tribe of North East India. - 7.
-Where do the Khasi tribe reside in North East India? - 8.
-From where have the tribes of North East India originated?
+Where do the Khasi tribe reside in North East India?

-1.5 THE VARMAN DYNASTY
+THE VARMAN DYNASTY

 The genealogy of the Varman dynasty appears most fully in the Dubi and Nidhanpur copper plate inscriptions of the last Varman king, Bhaskar Varman (650-655), where